yaakov41g/PdfApiService/README.md

 # PdfApiService
- Api service project in asp.net core
+ Api service project in asp.net core.

  An homework project to extract data from cv pdf file and to store it in mongodb  database.
  I used this source to learn and to get the solution: https://www.youtube.com/watch?v=iWTdJ1IYGtg and this text version: https://www.pragimtech.com/blog/mongodb-tutorial/asp-net-6-rest-api-tutorial/